rlofc/c89spec/README.md

 c89spec
 =======
-TDD mini-framework for ANSI-C
+The minimalist TDD/BDD mini-framework for ANSI-C

 Motivation
 ----------
-After using mocha for Javascript, I looked for a simple and aesthetic TDD framework for my C code.
-I wanted my specs to look clean and readable, so I wrote ncspec, but it relied on nested functions, so I revised it and wrote a simple, ANSI-C compliant version.
+After using rspec in Ruby and mocha for Javascript, I looked for similar, simple and aesthetic TDD/BDD framework for my C code.
+I wanted my specs to look clean and readable, without any ugly bits of code.

 Usage
 -----